-By this process of elimination, Alternative B is the remaining practicable alternative.
+By this process of elimination, Alternative B is the only practicable alternative.
 Similar to other build alternatives, Alternative B would affect vernal pools and other seasonal wetlands as well as other waters of the U.S. along the proposed Walters Road extension and Cement Hill Road.
 These waters provide high quality habitat for wetland vegetation and wildlife.
-But in informal consultation with the USFWS and the NEPA-404 MOU signatories, avoidance, minimization, and mitigation measures have been identified that would achieve the appropriate balancing of resource protection, project construction, and mitigation costs to address these impact issues.
+Through consultation with the USFWS and the NEPA-404 MOU signatories, avoidance, minimization, and mitigation measures have been identified that would achieve the appropriate balancing of resource protection, project construction, and mitigation costs to address these impact issues (see Appendix H - Mitigation Monitoring and Reporting Record).